-Toll-free: 1-866-ONT-TAXS (1-866-668-8297) Toll-free TTY: 1-800-263-7776
+Toll-free: 1-866-ONT-TAXS (1-866-668-8297)

 Financial planning

 Everyone should have a financial plan.
 It's never too late to get started.
 A good plan will include your current and future living expenses, sources of income, assets, tax planning, insurance needs and investments.
 You can find free guides online to help you get started or you can contact a certified financial planner.
 Elder planning counsellors specialize in working with people 50 years of age and older.